Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/README.md

   <img src="https://github.com/user-attachments/assets/49dcffc6-f220-4368-9558-a80290d2a2c2" width="250"/>
 </p>

 In the "Profile" menu, you are provided the option to log out of your currently active account.
 Additionally, you can change your username and/or your password.
 Your account credentials will be updated in the MySQL database accordingly.
+The "Logout" button will return the user to the opening screen to either sign in or login.

+> **Note:** No duplicates are allowed for usernames or passwords across users.

 ### Create Monthly Budget